mongodb-haskell/mongodb/tutorial.md

 -------------------
 Open up a connection to your DB instance, using the standard port:

-    > Right con <- connect $ server "127.0.0.1"
+    > Right conn <- runNet $ connect $ host "127.0.0.1"

 or for a non-standard port

-    > Right con <- connect $ Server "127.0.0.1" (PortNumber 666)
+    > Right conn <- runNet $ connect $ Host "127.0.0.1" (PortNumber 30000)

-*connect* returns Left IOError if connection fails.
+*connect* throws IOError if connection fails and *runNet* catches IOError and returns it as Left.
 We are assuming above it won't fail.
 If it does you will get a pattern match error.

 Connected monad
 -------------------